-Rams won’t say who will start at quarterback against Seahawks in playoff game Saturday
+Jared Goff?
+John Wolford?
+Rams won’t say who will start at QB against Seahawks in wild-card game

 So when will everyone know who the Rams’ starting quarterback will be for Saturday’s wild-card playoff game against the Seahawks?

-That would be the same time as kickoff, meaning McVay has no intention of tipping his hand over whether Jared Goff and his surgically-repaired right thumb will be healed enough to play, or if Los Angeles will have to go with backup John Wolford.
+That would be one minute before kickoff, meaning McVay has no intention of tipping his hand over whether Jared Goff’s surgically repaired right thumb will be healed enough to play, or if Los Angeles will go with backup John Wolford.

-There was no lack of attempting to get the info from media, though, who peppered McVay with questions, leading McVay to finally volunteer that he was not going to make a public declaration this week.
+There was no lack of effort by the media to get the information, though, who peppered McVay with questions.
+That led him to finally volunteer that he would not make a public declaration this week.

-McVay did try to head off any idea that the Rams might have a quarterback controversy with Goff having struggled in recent weeks and Wolford impressing during the first start of his career Saturday in an 18-7 win over Arizona saying “Jared is our starting quarterback.’’
+McVay tried to head off any idea that the Rams might have a quarterback controversy.
+Goff has struggled in recent weeks, and Wolford impressing during the first start of his career Saturday in an 18-7 win over Arizona.

-But whether that means Goff is starting Saturday — and exactly what will go into the decision — McVay could more accurately have been called McVague.
+But whether that means Goff is starting Saturday — and what will go into the decision — McVay could more accurately have been called McVague.

-Some clues, though, did emerge that Goff may be more likely to play than might have been thought when the initial diagnosis came last week that Goff had a broken and dislocated thumb on his throwing hand.
+Some clues, though, emerged that Goff may be more likely to play than last week when Goff was diagnosed with a broken and dislocated thumb on his throwing hand.

-He was listed as a limited participant in practice Tuesday with McVay saying he had thrown some passes and taken some snaps.
+Goff was listed as a limited participant in practice Tuesday, with McVay saying he had thrown passes and taken snaps.

-“Jared is preparing himself to play,’’ said McVay.
+“Jared is preparing himself to play,” McVay said.

-Goff suffered the injury late in the third quarter on Dec, 27 in Seattle during the Seahawks’ 20-9 win that clinched the NFC West when he hit it on the helmet of Seattle defensive end Benson Mayowa, explaining later that he popped it back into place and finished the game.
+Goff suffered the injury Dec, 27 during the Seahawks’ 20-9 win that clinched the NFC West when he hit the thumb on the helmet of defensive end Benson Mayowa.
+He popped it back into place and finished the game.

-McVay said Tuesday the surgery helped stabilize the thumb.
+McVay said Tuesday the surgery stabilized the thumb.

-That game marked the latest in a string of uneven performances for Goff, who was the first overall pick in 2016 and in Sept., 2019 signed a contract paying him $33.5 million per year, not-so-coincidentally just under the $35 million a year Russell Wilson had signed for just a few months earlier.
+That game was the latest uneven performance for Goff, who was the first overall pick in the 2016 NFL draft.
+In September 2019 he signed a contract paying him $33.5 million per year, not-so-coincidentally just under the $35 million a year that Seahawks QB Russell Wilson had signed for just a few months earlier.

-Goff completed just 24 of 43 passes for 234 yards, which included an interception on a first down from the Seattle 29 when Goff basically threw it straight to Seahawks safety Quandre Diggs.
+Goff completed just 24 of 43 passes for 234 yards, which included an interception on a first down from the Seattle 29-yard line when Goff threw it to Seahawks safety Quandre Diggs.

-Goff finished the year with a pedestrian passer rating of 90 but was under that number in four of the Rams’ last five games, a stretch in which he threw just four touchdown passes against five interceptions while also losing a fumble.
+Goff finished the season with a pedestrian passer rating of 90 but was under that number in four of his last five games, a stretch in which he threw four touchdown passes, five interceptions and lost a fumble.

-The injury, on which Goff had surgery, prevented him from playing against Arizona with the Rams having to go with Wolford, a Wake Forest grad who was one of the stars of the short-lived Alliance of American Football (where his coach was Rick Neuheisel) but who had never taken an NFL snap before last week.
+The Rams started Wolford against Arizona.
+Wolford is a Wake Forest graduate who was a star of the short-lived Alliance of American Football (where his coach was Rick Neuheisel) but had never taken an NFL snap.

-Wolford’s first pass, from the Rams’ own 15, was picked off, leading to what turned out to be Arizona’s only touchdown in a game the Cardinals had to win to make the playoffs.
+Wolford’s first pass, from the Rams’ 15-yard line, was intercepted, leading to Arizona’s only touchdown in a game the Cardinals had to win to make the playoffs.

-But from there, the 6-foot-1, 200-pound Wolford settled down, completing 22 of 38 passes for 231 yards (and no more interceptions) while also running six times for 56 yards.
+But from there the 6-foot-1, 200-pound Wolford settled down, completing 22 of 38 passes for 231 yards (and no more interceptions).
+He ran six times for 56 yards.

-That resilience impressed Seattle coach Pete Carroll.
+That resilience impressed Seahawks coach Pete Carroll.

-“To bounce back from his first throw he makes, gets picked off and he bounced right back and had a really winning football game — I’m sure they were just really excited about it,’’ Carroll said Tuesday.
+“To bounce back from his first throw he makes, gets picked off and he bounced right back and had a really winning football game.
+I’m sure they were just really excited about it,” Carroll said Tuesday.
 “They didn’t protect him to be safe with him at all.
 He threw the ball all over the yard and made some big throws down the field and spread the formations and all that.
-It was really impressive.’’
+It was really impressive.”

 Among Wolford’s runs was a 13-yarder to pick up a third-and-10 and a 14-yarder on a third-and-five.